galkinvv/pradeque/README.md

 And random access to element in another block with single extra lookup into table (like vector).
 There would be a bit more address calculations but they expected to be trivial.

+### External API
+* C header declaring functions that gets extra argument with structure.
+Gives possibilyty to integrate into core of other projects.
+* C++11 header with high stdlib compatibility
+* common code
+ * so C++ version have to be wrapper around C passing const structure of parameters generated from template arguments auto-generating wrapping extra parameter